truenas/documentation/content/TrueCommand/API/deprecated/users_insert_data.md

 ### Input Arguments
 * Required:
-   * Anything as long as the input arguments are a Json Object
+   * Anything as long as the input arguments are a Json Object.

 ### Request Example Arguments
 **ARGUMENTS ONLY**: See the {{< api-link "basics" >}} of API requests for additional formatting information.